SasanTazayoni/L2D-driving-school-CI-PP4/README.md

 ## Introduction

 Introducing L2D Driving School — a groundbreaking prototype within the driving education landscape.
-The website is aptly named 'L2D Driving School,' with 'L2D' representing the abbreviation for 'learn-to-drive.'
+The website is aptly named "L2D Driving School", with "L2D" representing the abbreviation for "learn-to-drive."
 This concise moniker encapsulates the platform's primary mission — to facilitate the journey of learners as they master the art of driving.

 This innovative full-stack website serves as a digital platform for a freelance driving instructor to showcase her services, while offering students a seamless experience to find, book and review driving lessons.
 L2D Driving School not only streamlines the process of booking driving lessons but also fosters community engagement through its interactive platform, where students can share experiences, exchange insights and potentially build connections with fellow learners.
 This interactive element enhances the learning process and also creates a sense of camaraderie among users, fostering a supportive environment for skill development.